tschad/dkist_telluric_atlas/README.md

 The main notebook that creates the files within the ./atlases/ directory is 2_create_DKIST_telluric_atlases.ipynb.
 It does implement simple multiprocessing with python standard tools.
 The full database of files takes ~ 17 minutes to generate on 75 processes on a 40 core (2 thread) cpu.

-Here is one same image of the telluric spectra covering the full 350 to 5000 nm range.
+Below is one sample plot of the telluric spectra covering the full 350 to 5000 nm range.
 It is generated with the US Standard Reference atmosphere with a base height of 3 km.
 The water content is scaled to a precipitable water vapor depth of 3 mm, which is close to the 3.4 mm of the original reference atmosphere above 3 km.
 These spectra are at 1 airmass.

 ![VIS IR telluric spectra](./telluric_spectra_vis_ir_3mm_1airmass.png)